-At Rockwell Collins, Bill Elkington has provided leadership in multiple dimensions of IP management described below, and he has done so for the past 12 years including:
+At Rockwell Collins, Bill Elkington provides leadership in all the dimensions of IP management described below, and he has done so for the past 14 years:

-- The application of IP protection, valuation, business relationship, and transaction strategy to business strategy;
+- Application of IP protection, valuation, business relationship, and transaction strategy to business strategy

-- Enterprise policy, procedure, training, tools, and change management strategies to protect IP and to enhance value extraction in business relationships; and
+- Enterprise business policy, procedure, training, tools, and change management strategies to protect IP and to enhance value extraction in business relationships

-- The development and application of metrics and standards to the areas of IP protection and IP transactions.
+- Development and application of metrics and standards to the areas of IP protection and IP transactions

 He also is a member of the Aerospace Industries Association, Intellectual Property Committee, where he works on education and policy issues with colleagues from other aerospace companies, specifically regarding software and data rights in Department of Defense (DoD) contracting.
 He is a member of the government/industry Section 813 Panel, a panel authorized by Congress (in the National Defense Authorization Act of 2016) to study the IP rights laws and regulations in DoD contracting and make recommendations for changes to them.

-Mr. Elkington is regarded as a thought leader in the field of IP management, having written many articles for IAM Magazine and having been the subject of several round-table interview articles written by others for IAM.
+Mr. Elkington is regarded as a thought leader in the field of IP management, having written many articles for IAM Magazine and having been a participant in several round-table articles written by others for IAM.
 He is also a member of the IAM Strategy 300, an elite global group of IP strategists.